 Lamsdorf was a large complex of POW camps that dated back to the Napoleonic and Great Wars, situated in the modern Polish town of Lambinowice in the far Southeast corner of Silesia about 70 miles east of Krakow.

 My Father’s Liberation Questionnaire that was completed on 30th April 1945, suggests he was only held in Stalag VIIIB for a few weeks.
-In September 1940 he was transferred to the Bytom industrial complex in Silesia, known as Arbeits Kommando E72, This was a coal mine where he spent the remainder of his captivity until the camp was evacuated in January 1945.
+In September 1940 he was transferred to the Bytom industrial complex in Silesia, known as Arbeitskommando E72.
+This was a large, industrialised coal mine complex where he spent the remainder of his captivity until the camp was evacuated in January 1945.

 Group photograph at E72 coal mine.
 Taken in the winter of 1941.
 My father Eric West is standing first on the right